Grape Jam

-This homemade Grape Jam recipe is made with just 4 simple ingredients and can be enjoyed right away or once fully processed, jars will last up to a year in the pantry.
-Enjoy it on a peanut butter and jelly sandwich, with crepes or biscuits, swirled into yogurt, and so much more.
+This homemade Grape Jam recipe is made with just 4 simple ingredients and can be enjoyed right away or once fully processed.
+I like to eat it on a peanut butter and jelly sandwich, with crepes or biscuits, swirled into yogurt, and so much more.
 It also makes a great gift!

 Best Homemade Grape Jam